 Limited Liability Corporations

-Setting up shop as an LLC is a common choice for small business owners.
-The structure helps protect personal assets if a company faces legal action.
+Many small business owners structure their businesses as LLCs.
+This helps protect personal assets if a company faces legal action.

 Register Your Business Name